 Renewing a Green Card After an Arrest

 If you have any arrest, criminal offense (misdemeanor or felony), or past immigration violation, we always recommend that you speak to an immigration attorney before filing a green card renewal application.
-This information will likely be discovered during a routine background check.
+USCIS will likely discover this information during a routine background check.

 The way that immigration law treats certain offenses can change over time.
-What’s more, the current administration has given USCIS more latitude to deny applications.
-A minor state crime may be viewed more seriously in an immigration context.
+What’s more, immigration law may require more severe consequences than the state law.
 Some crimes are deportable.